thebrumby/HotWalletClaimer/README.md

 If you have a second account, from the command line (not within the first Screen), start another session with ```screen -S second_session``` and execute the Python script ```python3 claim.py```.
 You may now run another instance of ```python3 claim.py``` to log into the second account.
 You can exit Screen and leave the script unattended by pressing ```CTRL+A+D```. ```screen -r second_session``` will resume the session for you to check on progress, or for errors.
 If you wish to start the Python script without the CLI setup and go straight into an existing session, use ```python3 claim.py 2```.
 Note: 2 is the default session name for the second session, if you changed it,  replace "[2]"  with the exact Session Name you specified when setting this session up.

-💡 Tip: Each active Python script, when not idle (e.g. logging in or making a claim), requires approximately 450 MB of server memory and also utilizes a portion of CPU resources for the Chrome Driver process.
-It's essential to assess your server's capacity to ensure you have enough resources to support the number of concurrent sessions you wish to operate.
-Remember, the ```sudo reboot``` command can clear all active screen sessions, however, if the login process for Telegram and the HereWalletBot successfully completed, you can resume previous sessions by using the original sessionName when restarting the Python script.
+💡 Tip: Each active Python script, requires approximately 450 MB of server memory and also utilizes a portion of CPU resources for the Chrome Driver process while logging in or making a claim.
+It is important to assess your server's resources to ensure you can support the number of concurrent sessions you wish to operate.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=MjUquyLWPGw" title="YouTube Visual Instructions">